Itunuoluwa1/Capstone_SalesData/README.md

 The raw Capstone Data is an excel file that has two tables in two different worksheet and cannot be imported into sql ordinarily.
 Firstly, I opened the file in excel and removed duplicate from the data to impact quality and accuracy of my data.
 Then, I saved each of the worksheet as a CSV(Comma Delimited) file and was eventually having two files; one for Sales Data and the other for Customer Data.
 This way is would be possible to insert the data.
 Now I inserted the data by clicking import flat file and ensured to change the datatype where necessary and was able to insert the data successfully.

 #### Create Database
 A database is an organized collection of data that is stored and managed in a structured way to allow for easy access, retrieval and manipulation.
 I created a database for my capstone data.
+Also note that SQL is not case-sensitive so I didn't neccesarily use one casing.
 ``` SQL
 create database CAPSTONE_DB
 ```